viane/daily-pset/String to Integer (atoi)/readme.md

 **Notes**: It is intended for this problem to be specified vaguely (ie, no given input specs).
 You are responsible to gather all the input requirements up front.

-The signature of the C++ function had been updated.
-If you still see your function signature accepts a const char * argument, please click the reload button  to reset your code definition.

 ### Requirements for atoi:

 - The function first discards as many whitespace characters as necessary until the first non-whitespace character is found.
 Then, starting from this character, takes an optional initial plus or minus sign followed by as many numerical digits as possible, and interprets them as a numerical value.